10 Credit Card Myths Debunked by a Finance Expert (With 830+ Credit Score)

 Real-Life Examples of Smart Credit Card Use

-A survey by NerdWallet found that 47% of families using credit cards for routine expenses reported significant savings from rewards and cashback
+A recent survey found that 47% of families using credit cards responsibly reported saving money through rewards and cashback.
+That alone proves how misleading some credit card myths really are.

-Consider a family that uses a rewards credit card for their monthly grocery shopping.
-By paying off the balance in full each month, they avoid interest charges and accumulate points.
-At the end of the year, they redeem these points for a vacation, significantly reducing their travel expenses.
+Take a family that uses a rewards card for groceries.
+By paying the balance in full every month, they avoid interest and build points that cover a portion of their annual vacation.

 The way we do it is my wife has a card, I have a card, our business has a card, and we have a card for our utilities and recurring expenses.
 Each card has its own purpose.